elwoodcrocker/elwoodcrocker/README.md

 - 👋 Hi, I’m @elwoodcrocker
-- 👀 I’m interested in Basket ball and natural building materials.
+- 👀 I’m interested in Basket ball and natural building techniques.
 - 🌱 I’m currently learning CSS, HTML and Javascript of AppAcademyOpen
 - 💞️ I’m looking to collaborate on Open Source Projects.-
 - 📫 You can reach me at elwood.crocker@gmail.com or @ElwoodCrocker